jpicchi18/Computer-Organization/README.md

 [Lab 4: Parallel Lab & Intro to Multi-Threading](https://github.com/jpicchi18/computer_organization/tree/main/lab%204):
 - accelerated poorly-written code by taking advantage of parallel computing and multi-threading techniques, all while protecting against race conditions
-- used OpenMP to generate threads and execute sections of the program in parallel
+- used OpenMP to generate threads and execute sections of the code in parallel